 |8||Shock TEST BLOCK 16||Full Rotational Drop||1 Drop||Required only for Elongated packages|

 |9||Shock TEST BLOCK 17||Bridged Impact||Hazard Box dropped 16 in (410 mm)||Required only for Elongated packages|

 |10||Shock TEST BLOCK 16||Full Rotational Drop||2 Drops||Required only for Flat packages|

 |11||Shock TEST BLOCK 18||Concentrated Edge Impact||Hazard Box dropped 16 in (410 mm)||Required only for Flat packages|

 Keystone Package Testing is an expert at ISTA 3B shipping tests.
 We have significant experience and streamline the test process.
 Our team of engineers and technicians assist when failures occur by making design and material changes.
-We are an ISTA-certified test lab and pride ourselves on accurate reports that are produced in a timely manner.
+We are a e-commerce package and an ISTA-certified test lab and pride ourselves on accurate reports that are produced in a timely manner.
 Contact us to see why so many companies partner with Keystone to achieve their ISTA 3B transit testing needs.